Main content

 Biography

-Strong is a member of numerous academic and policy-making organisations, including the American Law Institute, the European Law Institute, the International Academy of Comparative Law, and the ICC Council.
-Strong is admitted to practice in New York and Illinois as well as the United States Supreme Court, and as a solicitor in both Ireland and in England and Wales.
+Strong is a member of numerous academic and policy-making organizations, including the American Law Institute, the European Law Institute, the International Academy of Comparative Law, and the ICC Council.
+She is admitted to practice in New York and Illinois as well as the United States Supreme Court, and as a solicitor in both Ireland and in England and Wales.
 She is proficient in Spanish and holds degrees from the University of Cambridge and the University of Oxford in England and from Duke University, the University of Southern California, and the University of California, Davis, in the United States.